Sony A6500 Comparison Review

 Sony mentions a shutter rating of 200 000 actuations for the A6500.
 This number represents a Mean Time before Failure, that is an average value.
 The shutter might fail earlier, or it might last longer.
 Anyway, in order to exhaust the expected shutter life of the A6500 over, say, three years, one would have to take about 200 pictures each and every day.

 How do I find the shutter count on my Sony A6500?

 Sony embeds the number of shutter actuations in image metadata.
-You can check the number of shots that your A6500 has taken up to now by uploading a recent image to the online shutter count app.
+You can check the number of shots that your A6500 has taken up to now by uploading a recent image to the free online shutter count finder app.

 Is completely silent shooting possible with the Sony A6500?